CS-3450-Group-13/frappy/docs/requirement_definition.md

 1. Customize and Order Drinks
    * Several Modifiable Preset Options
    * "Build-Your-Own" Option
-   * Paid for Using Account Balance
+   * Paid for Using Account Balance (Must Have Non-Negative Balance to Start Order)
-   * Drink Order Will Go Through if Drink Options are Valid and Account Contains Sufficient Balance
+   * Drink Order Will Go Through if Drink Options are Valid
    ![Order Drink UML](images/user_orders_drink.png)

 2. View Their Account Balance
    * Account Balance Will be Viewable Via a User Profile Button
-   * An Add to Balance Button Will Allow Users to Top Off Their Balance Via Gift Cards
+   * An Add to Balance Button Will Allow Users to Top Off Their Balance

 3. View Their Order History
    * Order History Will be Viewable Via a User Profile Button